AgnesHendrickx/MTE/documentation/usage.rst

    :caption: **/main/** (runtime: ~10 s)

 | In steps were computation time is expected to be significant, an estimate of the computation time is stated in the caption [#]_.
-| Regarding data visualization, we supply scripts for two different plotting tools: gnuplot and matplotlib.
+| Regarding data visualization, for the benchmarks we supply scripts for two different plotting tools: gnuplot and matplotlib.
 While both scripts are designed to generate similar outputs, it is worth noting that gnuplot was our primary tool for this project.
 As such, the plots it produces are considered the most accurate visual representation of our data.
 When encountering two code blocks placed side by side, this denotes a choices.
 Either the flexibility to use your preferred plotting tool, or multiple changes to the base version of the model for different repeated setups for testing.

 +----------------------------------+-----------------------------------+
 |.. code-block::                   |.. code-block::                    |